doublecloud/transfer/helm/README.md

     cpu: "500m"

 coordinator:
+  job_count: 1              # set more than one means work would be sharded, coordinator must be non memory
+  process_count: 4          # default is 4, how many threads will be run inside each job
   type: s3                  # type of coordination, one of: s3 or memory
   bucket: place_your_bucket # Bucket with write access, will be used to store state

 transferSpec:
   id: mytransfer         # Unique ID of a transfer
   name: awesome transfer # Human friendly name for a transfer
   type: INCREMENT_ONLY   # type of transfer, one of: INCREMENT_ONLY, SNAPSHOT_ONLY, SNAPSHOT_AND_INCREMENT
   src:
     type: source_type # for example: pg, s3, kafka ...
     params:
       ...             # source type params, all params can be founded in `model_source.go` for provider folder
   dst:
     type: target_type # for example: s3, ch, kafka ...
     params:
       ...             # target type params, all params can be founded in `model_destination.go` for provider folder
   regular_snapshot:
     enabled: true
     incremental:
       - namespace: public
         name: playing_with_neon
         cursor_field: id

-# snapshot specific configurations
-snapshot:
-  worker_count: 4  # Number of parallel job instances

-# replication specific configurations
-replication:
-  worker_count: 1  # Number of replicas
 ```

 ### Transfer Spec Configuration